 PLEASE READ ENTIRE POSTING:

-Please note; each course of fire can be found on the second page of the 2021 Firearms Qualification Card (click on photo of FAQ sheet below for PDF).
+Please note; each course of fire can be found on the second page of the 2022 Firearms Qualification Card (**Available Soon**).

 Deputies are expected to qualify using the same carry holster (on-duty or off-duty) that they will normally use.